SubhrajitPrusty/SubhrajitPrusty.github.io/index.md

 ## About Me

 Hi!
-I am a Solutions Engineer @ Vernacular.ai.
+Curerntly, I am a Solutions Engineer @ [Skit](skit.ai).
 I am a Tech Enthusiast, who loves Linux.
-I'm an avid open-source developer and (sometimes) a *very salty* gamer.
+I'm an avid open-source supporter.
 You can talk to me about games, tech and music.

 I've been passionate about DevOps for a long time.
 I worked extensively with Docker on a Gitlab environment to facilitate CI/CD on my internship at racetrack.ai.